ngless-toolkit/nglesspy/README.md

 ## Example

 Inside the [bin/](https://github.com/luispedro/nglesspy/tree/master/bin)
 directory, you will find several simple scripts exposing NGLess functionality as command line tools.
 These are also simple examples of how NGLessPy can be used.

+See the [tutorial](http://ngless.embl.de/nglesspy.html) for a more thorough explanation of what is going on in the example below.

 ```python
     from ngless import NGLess